int128/httpstub/README.md

 ### Pattern matching

 A YAML file has one or more rules.
-The stub evaluates all rules and returns the first matched `response`.
+The stub evaluates each `when` of all rules and returns the first matched `response`.

 Here is the example of `/numbers.get.yaml` as follows: